-- If he chooses to contribute personal funds for the expansion, he will be risking personal money, but he will not have the expense of interest payments, nor will he have the risk of the inability to repay a loan. - If he chooses to borrow, he will have interest and loan payments to make, and he will have more risk (as reflected in the company's debt ratio). - If he can pay the interest and loan payments, it can be an advantage to borrow, as long as the return on assets is high enough (that is, higher than the rate of interest on the borrowings).
+- If she chooses to contribute her own funds for the expansion, she will be risking her own money, but she will not have the expense of interest payments, nor will she have the risk of the inability to repay a loan. - If she chooses to borrow, she will have interest and loan payments to make, and she will have more risk (as reflected in her company's debt ratio). - If she can pay the interest and loan payments, it can be to her advantage to borrow, as long as her return on assets is high enough (that is, higher than the rate of interest on the borrowings).